Do you want to maximize the use of your time and achieve extraordinary things?

 The “Eisenhower matrix” is a powerful decision-making tool that helps you prioritize your precious time.

-The only way to achieve your important goals is to create habits of thinking, deciding and acting that suppress the strong tendency to reflexively prioritize urgent things over important ones.
+The best way to achieve your important goals is to create habits of thinking, deciding and acting that suppress the strong tendency to reflexively prioritize urgent things over important ones.